meysam-motaharfar/Fined-tuning-LLM-for-text-classification/README.md

 Gemma 3

-Each model was fine-tuned using standard supervised training with appropriate tokenization, classification heads, and early stopping based on validation performance.
+All models were trained using supervised learning with appropriate classification heads.
+Training incorporated early stopping based on validation accuracy to avoid overfitting.

 # Evaluation Metric

-The primary evaluation metric was accuracy, calculated on held-out validation sets for each dataset.
-The metric offers insight into how well each model differentiates between varying numbers of emotional categories.
+The primary evaluation metric is accuracy, computed on a held-out validation set for each configuration.
+It reflects the model’s ability to correctly classify text across varying label granularities.

 # Results & Summary

+The fine-tuning experiments reveal consistent trends in model performance across different classification complexities and dataset sizes.

+**Effect of Label Complexity**

+As expected, accuracy decreases with increasing label complexity:

+For 2-class classification, all models achieve very high accuracy, with LLaMA-3.2 reaching perfect performance (100%) at 2400 samples.

-As expected, accuracy decreases as the number of label classes increases, due to increased classification difficulty.
+Performance drops steadily as the number of labels increases, especially from 8 to 16 labels.

-LLaMA 3.2 and Qwen 2.5 generally outperform GPT-2 XL across most settings, especially in high-label/low-sample regimes.

-Model performance stabilizes with more data (2400 samples), but degradation is still observed for 16-class classification.
+For 16-label classification, accuracy falls below 60% for all models—even at 2400 samples—highlighting the difficulty of fine-grained emotion classification with limited supervision.

+**Effect of Training Data Size**

+Across all models, increasing the number of training samples improves performance:

+For instance, Qwen 2.5 improves from 43.75% (800 samples) to 56.67% (2400 samples) in the 16-label task.

+Gains are more substantial in high-label scenarios where more data mitigates the complexity.

+**Model Comparison**

+LLaMA-3.2 and Qwen 2.5 demonstrate the best overall performance and robustness across the board:

+In the 4-label, 1600-sample setting, LLaMA-3.2 achieves 93.13%, the highest accuracy for this configuration.

+In low-data regimes like 800 samples with 16 labels, Qwen 2.5 maintains a reasonable 43.75%, outperforming LLaMA-3.2 (30.00%) and BERT (8.75%).

+GPT-2 XL remains competitive for simpler tasks but lags behind in complex, low-resource settings.

+BERT, while still effective in low-label tasks (e.g., 99.17% in 2-label, 2400-sample), performs significantly worse in high-label, low-resource scenarios—dropping to 8.75% in the 16-label, 800-sample case.

 A heatmap of model performance across datasets reveals the relative robustness of models under varying levels of complexity and training data.